Bushy House

 Bushy House is a Grade II* listed former residence of King William IV and Queen Adelaide in Teddington, London, which George Montagu, 1st Earl of Halifax had constructed for his own enjoyment on the site of a previous house Upper Lodge, Bushy Park, between 1714 and 1715.
+William, a younger son of George III, came to Bushy House in 1797, when he was appointed Ranger of Bushy Park and enjoyed it for the rest of his life.

-It is part of the National Physical Laboratory and its upper two storeys overlook adjoining Bushy Park.
+Since the start of the 20th century, the house is part of the National Physical Laboratory and its upper two storeys overlook adjoining Bushy Park.
 The house and 30 acre of surrounding Bushy Park land were taken as the site for the National Physical Laboratory (NPL) in 1900 after concerns about flooding of the previously proposed site in the Old Deer Park, Richmond; it opened as part of this important laboratory in 1902.

 The ground floor and basement levels of Bushy House were converted to laboratory space and Richard Glazebrook, the first director of NPL, and later directors, used part of the building as private accommodation.
 Bushy House contains laboratories, two small museums that mainly contain historical scientific equipment, and rooms used for meetings and conferences.